swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ### Child Tasks with Nurseries

-In addition to `async let` this proposal also introduces an explicit `Nursery` type, which allows for fine grained scoping of tasks within such task group.
+In addition to `async let` this proposal also introduces an explicit `TaskGroup` type, which allows for fine grained scoping of tasks within such task group.

 Tasks may be added dynamically to a task group, meaning one may add a task for each element of a dynamically sized collection to a task group and have them all be bound to the task group lifecycle.
 This is in contrast to `async let` declarations which only allow for a statically known at compile time number of tasks to be declared.